 There was a time in our history where building more electricity infrastructure was in line with the public interest to ensure that everyone has access to electricity.
 This was why state-regulated utilities companies were initially created – to get electricity to everyone.
 The industry was driven by customers’ desire for reliable and low cost electricity and the state-regulated utilities were acting in alignment with the wishes of the people.

 Duke Energy is currently the largest single producer of Carbon Dioxide in the US, they are responsible for 2% of national emissions.
 The US is the second largest producer of CO2 in the world after China.
-Duke Energy plans to retire their coal-powered plants, including the one in Arden, and replace them with plants fired by natural gas, another fossil fuel.
+Duke Energy plans to retire their coal-powered plants and replace them with plants fired by natural gas – another fossil fuel.
 Natural gas is 90% methane, which when released into the air is 80-100 times more potent a Greenhouse Gas than Carbon Dioxide.
-Research by Dr. Howarth at Cornell shows that between 6 and 12% of gas is released directly into the atmosphere between extracting it from the ground and transporting it to the plant.
+Research by Dr. Howarth at Cornell shows that between 6 and 12% of gas is released directly into the atmosphere between extraction and burning at the plant.
 Switching from coal to gas will increase the rate of global warning, not slow it.
 Over the next nine years (2016) Duke Energy plan to increase the amount of electricity they generate from fossil fuels from 62% to 63%, reduce nuclear from 34% to 28% and increase renewables from 4% to 9%.

 On June 1 2017 Duke Energy filed a request with the NC Utilities Commission to increase electricity rates by about 16%.
 They plan to use the bulk of the initial revenue from that rate hike, $416 million to build gas-fired plants across the Carolinas, including right here in Arden.